DataScienceUIBK/TriviaHG/README.md

 | LLaMA_70b_Finetuned |    0.494    |    0.862    |
 |     GPT_4_turbo     |    0.525    |    0.875    |
 |         Bing        |    0.540    |    0.946    |

+## Entities
+In this folder, there is a JSON file that includes 50,000 entities we used in IQR to find Q1 and Q3 for normalization.